 Learn more about the application process

-The submitted consumer health care solutions will be evaluated based on their ability to meet the following criteria:
+The submitted health care solutions were evaluated based on their ability to meet the following criteria:

-- Idea submission addresses at least one of the three challenge categories:
+- Idea submission addresses at least one of the six challenge categories (Botanical Solutions; Packaging Innovations; Mental Health; Health Worker Support; Digital Health Tools; Essential Surgical Care).

-- Idea submission outlines how the award would help them reach a critical milestone within the timeframe of a single year and provides a full commercialization plan
+- Idea submission outlines how the award would help the applicant(s) reach a critical milestone within the timeframe of a single year and provides a full commercialization plan.

 Meet the mentors from